ocpineda/cheat-sheets/vim.md

 ## Visual Mode

 `v, V`  highlight one character at a time, block at a time.
-`v, "highlight", x or dd`  delete several lines at a time in visual mod
+`v, "highlight", x or dd`  delete several lines at a time in visual mode

 ## Resources